gruntwork-io/docs/_docs-sources/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 By moving these configurations into a central configuration file with improved documentation, the goal is to make it clearer to understand how and why Pipelines is using particular versions of templates, etc.

-Note that the Pipelines CLI, Terragrunt and Terraform versions are no longer specified in this file.
+Note that the Pipelines CLI, Terragrunt and OpenTofu/Terraform versions are no longer specified in this file.
 Instead, they are specified in the `.mise.toml` file, and the [pipelines-workflows](https://github.com/gruntwork-io/pipelines-workflows) repository.
-This adjustment was made to maximize parity between the versions of tools that you use locally, that your colleagues use and the versions of tools that Pipelines uses.
+This adjustment was made to maximize parity between the versions of tools that you use locally, that your colleagues use on their workstations and the versions of tools that Pipelines uses.

 ### The `tags.yml` file

-Depending on when you configured your `infrastructure-live` repository, you may not have a `tags.yml` file at the root of your repository and the root of each folder representing an account in your repository.
+Depending on when you configured your `infrastructure-live` repository, you may not have had a `tags.yml` file at the root of your repository and the root of each folder representing each account in your repository.

 These files are used as part of a system for ensuring that every resource provisioned via IAC is tagged with the appropriate tags for your organization.
 This is a critical best practice for cloud infrastructure, and is vital in ensuring a strong cost optimization and security posture (when used in a context leveraging [Attribute Based Access Control](https://en.wikipedia.org/wiki/Attribute-based_access_control)).